-John McCormack enters his fifth season as head baseball coach at Florida Atlantic after serving 11 years as associate head coach.
+John McCormack enters his seventh season as head baseball coach at Florida Atlantic after serving 11 years as associate head coach.

 It didn't take long for McCormack to get the Owls back to national prominence, guiding FAU to its first Sun Belt Conference regular-season championship in his second season as head coach in 2010.
 This is an achievement that earned McCormack the league's Coach of the Year Award.
 The team culminated that season by advancing to the championship game of the NCAA Gainesville Regional.

 The team ended its 2013 season with a 42-22 record, capturing its third Sun Belt Conference Tournament title, and were ranked No. 20 by Baseball America and Perfect Game, No. 22 by ESPN and No. 24 by Collegiate Baseball.
 The NCAA Regional finale marked the second time under McCormack's direction that FAU has advanced to an NCAA Regional final and his first 40+ win season as a head coach.